jhpyle/docassemble/_docs/objects.md

 If you want to use different settings for different keys, you can include more than one `DAStore` variable in your interview.

+## <a name="DAGlobal"></a>DAGlobal

+The `DAGlobal` is a type of `DAObject` that stores its attributes in a global, unencrypted area of the SQL database rather than in the interview answers.
+A `DAGlobal` object can be used to share a Python object across multiple sessions.
+With a `DAGlobal` object, you do not need to manually retrieve and save (as you do with a `DAStore`); the "retrieve" happens automatically when the server loads the interview answers, and the "save" happens automatically when the server saves the interview answers (similar to the way a [`SQLObject`] works).

+Here is an example interview that lets you explore how the `DAGlobal` object works.

+{% include demo-side-by-side.html demo="daglobal" %}

+The `DAGlobal` object takes two attributes, which should be defined at the time the object is created (e.g., with `.using()`):

+* `key` - the textual identifier for the object.
+The default is a random alphanumeric string, but that is not very useful so you should always specify a key of your own.
+* `base` - can be one of `'global'`, `'interview'`, or `'user'`.
+This indicates the scope in which the `key` will operate.
+The default is `'user'`.

+The `'global'` scope indicates that the `DAGlobal` object is "global" across the entire server.
+If the `base` is `'global'`, then regardless of what interview is being used, who the user is, and what the session is, `DAGlobal` objects with the same `key` will always have the same attributes.

+The `'interview'` scope indicates that the `DAGlobal` object is "global" across sessions in the current interview (the YAML file for starting the interview).
+If a user has multiple sessions in the current interview, and another user also has a session of their own in the same interview, then even though these are all separate sessions, the `DAGlobal` object will be the same across them all.

+The `'user'` scope indicates that the `DAGlobal` object is "global" across all sessions belonging to the current user.

+If you want to use custom scopes, you can adopt a convention of adding prefixes to your `key`.
+(Internally, this is what the `base` attribute does inside the `DAGlobal` class.)

+The data associated with a `DAGlobal` object will persist if the interview answers are deleted.
+Objects with the `base` of `'user'` will be deleted if the user deletes their account.
+To delete the data associated with a `DAGlobal` object, you can call the `.delete()` method on it.
+This will delete the object from storage and also delete all of the attributes of the Python object.

+The `DAGlobal` class supports some helpful class methods.

+Calling `DAGlobal.keys(the_base)` will return a list of defined keys for the given base (`'global'`, `'interview'`, or `'user'`).

+Calling `DAGlobal.keys(the_base, the_key)` will return `True` or `False` depending on whether the given key is defined within the given base.

+Note that these are class methods, not instance methods.

+Since the data associated with a `DAGlobal` object is not stored in the interview answers, but is stored instead on a "global" area, there is no versioning as there is with the regular interview answers.
+There is always just one copy of the data.
+As a result, using a `DAGlobal` object in your interview logic can cause unexpected behavior when the user presses the back button.
+Pressing the back button restores the previous version of the interview answers, which ordinarily results in the user seeing the screen they saw before.
+However, since the `DAGlobal` data is always retrieved from a global area, rather than from the interview answers, the attributes of the `DAGlobal` object will be the same despite the back button.

+It is generally advisable to use `DAGlobal` objects for things the user might expect to be unaffected by the back button, such as a "user profile."
+Here is an example of an interview that provides an interface for editing a "profile" for the user.

+{% include demo-side-by-side.html demo="globalprofile" %}

+After you complete the above interview, if you go into a separate interview that has a `DAGlobal` object with the same `base` and `key`, you will see the same data.

+{% include demo-side-by-side.html demo="globalprofile2" %}

+Note that if you restart your session in one of these interviews (which deletes the interview answers of the current session and starts a new session), you can see that your data in the `DAGlobal` object persists.

+The above interview uses a [`review`] screen based on `continue button field` variables to take the user to different screens.
+This style is used because it maintains the back button functionality that users expect.
+If the interview had been written without `continue button field` variables, it would have looked like this:

+{% include demo-side-by-side.html demo="globalprofile3" %}

+In this example, the [`review`] screen with `skip undefined: False` will cause `profile.user.name.first`, `profile.user.address.address`, and `profile.preferences.favorite_fruit` to be defined before the user can see the [`review`] screen.
+This works as long as the user only goes forward.
+But if you try pressing the back button after defining one of these variables, you will see that the screen does not change.

+Here are some possible applications of a `DAGlobal` object:

+* Storing basic information about the user in a form that follows them from session to session, using a `DAGlobal` object with `'user'` as the `base`.
+You could develop an editing interface for this basic information, package it in a YAML file, and then [`include`] that YAML file into all of your interviews, so that the user can edit their basic information from inside of any session.
+* Aggregating responses to questions in a given interview.
+For example, you could conduct a poll by incrementing integer attributes of a `DAGlobal` object with `'interview'` as the `base`.
+You could make one of the attributes of a `DAGlobal` object a Python `set` and `.add()` items to it, building a "crowdsourced" set of items that could be used as the choices in a multiple choice question.
+* Track usage statistics across your server by incrementing integer attributes of a `DAGlobal` object with `'global'` as the `base`.

+Note that the `DAGlobal` object, like the `DAStore` object, is not meant to be a replacement for a database.
+If you need to maintain a large database, storing large amounts of data in a pickled object is not a good idea.
+Instead, you should call the API of third-party database software, or use a [`SQLObject`] tied to a real SQL database.

 ## <a name="DACloudStorage"></a>DACloudStorage